MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/sources-coverage.md

 ## Custom sources

 Get full coverage of public RSS or Atom feeds added in your custom source groups.
-Gather all posts from a previously-created group of custom sources by creating a [custom source rule](add-rules-search-topic.md#customSourceRule).
+Gather all posts from a previously created group of custom sources by creating a [custom source rule](add-rules-search-topic.md#customSourceRule).
 You can also create a keyword rule to filter by keywords.

 ## Disqus